Sensory-Friendly Co-Working Space Design in Shared Offices

 Mouth with tongue open icon.

-An important consideration of a co-working space design is taste.
+An important consideration of a coworking space design is taste.
 Necessarily, make sure there is access to food and beverage on site.
 In particular, access to water is critical.
 Workers need to eat and drink regularly to be healthy and productive.
 A co-working space requirement is an office kitchen.
 Furthermore, choose an office location that has lunchtime eateries nearby.

 Touch